fritzfurher567/Discord-Bot/README.md

 /setlevelrole level:25 role:@VIP
 ```

-When a member levels up to 5, they automatically get @Member.
-Stacks with other roles.
+When they hit level 5, they automatically get the Member role.

-### Remove Level Role
+### Remove a Level Role

-**Command:** `/removelevelrole level:5`

-Stop granting a role at that level.

 ```
 /removelevelrole level:5